sanzaru/Rumpelstiltskin/README.md

 "Accessibility.ThumbnailImage" = "Thumbnail %d with name %@";
 ```

-Into a swift struct looking like this:
+into a swift struct looking like this:
 ```swift
 struct Localizations {
     struct Accessibility {